sendgrid/docs/content/docs/User_Guide/Marketing_Campaigns/a_b_testing.md

 <iframe src="https://player.vimeo.com/video/225916632" width="700" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-{% anchor h2 %} Set up an A/B test {% endanchor %}
+<page-anchor el="h2"> Set up an A/B test </page-anchor>

  *To set up an A/B test on an existing campaign:*

 1. From the left-hand navigation, select **Marketing**, and then click **Campaigns**.
 1. Locate the campaign you want to A/B test and click on the campaign to open it in the editor it was created in.
 1. Depending on the editor used to create the campaign, A/B testing is located on either the *Settings* tab or the *A/B Testing* tab.
 1. Once you have located the A/B Testing settings, toggle the *Activate A/B Testing* switch to **ON**.

-{% anchor h2 %} Choose the Type of A/B Test To Run {% endanchor %}
+<page-anchor el="h2"> Choose the Type of A/B Test To Run </page-anchor>

 When you are A/B testing your email campaigns, you want to optimize for a specific metric.
 Determine whether you want to optimize your Open Rates, by testing the Subject Line; or your Click Rates, by testing the Email Content.

 {% info %}
 You can test up to 6 different variations for each A/B test campaign.